 The Minority-Majority Index compares the value for the English-speaking population of a given region with that of the French-speaking population which shares the territory.
-A value greater than 1.00 means that the characteristic being measured is more likely to be reported by the minority English-speaking population while a value less than 1.00 means that it is less likely to be observed in the minority English-speaking population when compared to its Francophone majority.
+A value greater than 1.00 means that the characteristic being measured is more likely to be reported by the minority English-speaking population, while a value less than 1.00 means that it is less likely to be observed in the minority English-speaking population when compared to its Francophone majority.

-The Relative to the Provincial Average for English speakers compares the value for the English-speaking population of a given region compared to the total English-speaking population across the province.
-A value greater than 1.00 means that the characteristic being measure is more likely to be reported by the regional English-speaking population while a value less than 1.00 means that it is less likely to be observed in the regional English-speaking population.
+The Relative to the Provincial Average for English-speakers compares the value for the English-speaking population of a given region compared to the total English-speaking population across the province.
+A value greater than 1.00 means that the characteristic being measured is more likely to be reported by the regional English-speaking population, while a value less than 1.00 means that it is less likely to be observed in the regional English-speaking population.

 The Generation Index and Gender Index compare the values for main generational and gender groups compared to the total English-speaking population.
 A generational index higher than 1.00 means that the particular age group is more likely to display the characteristic being studied than is the overall English-speaking population.
-A gender index higher than 1.00 means that females are more likely to display the characteristic being studied than the males in the English-speaking population.
-Values less than 1.00 means that the age group or females as the case may be are less likely to display the characteristic.
+Gender indexes higher than 1.00 mean that females are more likely to display the characteristic being studied than are males (within the English-speaking population).
+Values less than 1.00 mean that the age-group or gendergroup (as the case may be) is less likely to display the characteristic.

-General Health
+4. General Health